MicrosoftDocs/learn/learn-pr/wwl-azure/describe-azure-storage-services/includes/4-describe-azure-storage-services.md

  -  **Hot access tier**: Optimized for storing data that is accessed frequently (for example, images for your website).
  -  **Cool access tier**: Optimized for data that is infrequently accessed and stored for at least 30 days (for example, invoices for your customers).
+ -  **Cold access tier**: Optimized for storing data that is infrequently accessed and stored for at least 90 days.
  -  **Archive access tier**: Appropriate for data that is rarely accessed and stored for at least 180 days, with flexible latency requirements (for example, long-term backups).

 The following considerations apply to the different access tiers:

- -  Only the hot and cool access tiers can be set at the account level.
+ -  Hot, cool, and cold access tiers can be set at the account level.
 The archive access tier isn't available at the account level.
- -  Hot, cool, and archive tiers can be set at the blob level, during or after upload.
+ -  Hot, cool, cold, and archive tiers can be set at the blob level, during or after upload.
- -  Data in the cool access tier can tolerate slightly lower availability, but still requires high durability, retrieval latency, and throughput characteristics similar to hot data.
-For cool data, a slightly lower availability service-level agreement (SLA) and higher access costs compared to hot data are acceptable trade-offs for lower storage costs.
+ -  Data in the cool and cold access tiers can tolerate slightly lower availability, but still requires high durability, retrieval latency, and throughput characteristics similar to hot data.
+For cool and cold data, a lower availability service-level agreement (SLA) and higher access costs compared to hot data are acceptable trade-offs for lower storage costs.
  -  Archive storage stores data offline and offers the lowest storage costs, but also the highest costs to rehydrate and access data.

 ## Azure Files